AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/playback.rst.txt

 Playhead Rate
 -------------

 The playhead rate can be adjusted by clicking and dragging left/right on the 'Rate' button in the toolbar.
-This is a simple multiplier applied to the speed that the playhead avances during playback.
+This is a simple multiplier applied to the speed that the playhead advances during playback.
 A value of 0.5 will play your media at half speed, for example.
 Double click on the button to reset to 1.0.

 Playhead Specific Hotkeys
 -------------------------